zueg92/Antinea-Os/README.md

-# Antinea-Os
-Antinea is a conceptual architecture for information flow governance and decision support based on Melma (flow), Nodes (articulations) and Legante (structural cohesion and limits).
+Antinea is a conceptual architecture designed to govern information flow, manage incoherence and support decision processes through a structure composed of Melma (information flow), Nodes (information articulations) and Legante (structural cohesion and limits).
+The system works in temporal cycles and does not automate decisions, but supports governance, expansion and controlled evolution of knowledge structures.